oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ::: {.varjson .rep}
 ### <a name="ActionObject.12" href="#ActionObject.12">Action Object</a>

-An action is represented as a member of the schema object whose name is the unqualified name of the action and whose value is an array.
+An action or action overloads with a common name are represented as a member of the schema object whose name is the unqualified name of the action and whose value is an array.
 The array contains one object per action overload.

 The action object MUST contain the member `$Kind` with a string value of `Action`.